 📌10 Best Areas to Stay in Gold Coast

-For starters, you have The Star Gold Coast, a famous casino and hotel resort covering 7 acres.
+For starters, you have The Star Gold Coast, a famous 24-hour casino and hotel resort covering 7 acres.
 The first of its kind in the area, it contains eight bars, seven restaurants, a ballroom, gym health spa, theatre, conference facilities and almost 600 rooms.
 It is a perfect choice for all manner of visitors, whether you want to relax, let loose, or dine in style.

 Then you have the Oasis Shopping Centre.
 Covering almost 250, 000 square feet, the complex contains more than 100 stores, with everything from specialist boutiques to supermarkets.
 It also houses a number of restaurants, giving you plenty of places to dine when you are all shopped out.